9 Ways to Save Big Money on Buying Meat will show you practical ways to save money on buying meat without giving up meat altogether.

 - Reserve higher priced cuts of meat, like prime rib for special occasions and only buy it on a good sale.

-Pumpkin Alfredo Egg Noodles is a filling and tasty dish without meat.
+Find delicious vegetarian dishes to add to your meal planning such as Pumpkin Alfredo with Sage is a filling and tasty dish without meat.

 Related article from Country Living : 80+ Easy Vegetarian Meals Even Meat-Eaters Will Love